oscarcapote/MMSBM-calculator/README.md

 - `separator_test` and `separator_base`: Separators of the test and base files (default `\t`)
 - `rating_header`: Header of the rating column
 If your filenames have a number referring to the fold, you can write `{F}` and the program will substitute it automatically for the fold number.

 ## `nodes`
 Section where you put the information of your nodes metadata file
 - `nodes_header`: Header of the nodes identification column
 - `K`: Numbers of nodes groups
-- `file`:Filename with nodes metadata's information
+- `file`: Filename with nodes metadata's information
 - `nodes_meta`: Vector with the name of all the  nodes' metadata headers'
 - `separator`: Separators of the nodes' file (default `\t`)
 - `lambda_items`: Intensity of nodes's priors